 - Capital One — Paying a credit card early (lower utilization by paying before close)

-- CFPB — Credit Card Line Decreases (CLDs raise utilization)
+- CFPB — Credit Card Line Decreases (line cuts raise utilization)

-- Reg Z — §1026.53 Payment allocation (how issuers must apply amounts above minimum)
+- Reg Z — §1026.53 Payment allocation (amounts above the minimum to higher-APR balances)

 - Experian — Balance transfers & utilization